-The Office of Student Engagement strongly welcomes and encourages the active participation of all students in programs and events, in accordance with the college's Lasallian heritage.
-To support individual interests and creativity, the Student Engagement staff provides varied opportunities for involvement through membership in clubs and organizations, participation in on-campus events, as well as excursions off-campus, in New York City.
-The staff also assists in the development of leadership skills for individual students.
-These skills include, but are not limited to, effective leadership, teamwork, and commitment.
+The Office of Student Engagement welcomes and encourages the active participation of all students in programs and events, in accordance with the college's Lasallian heritage.
+To support individual interests and creativity, the Student Engagement staff provides opportunities for involvement through membership in clubs and organizations, participation in on-campus events, as well as excursions off-campus, in New York City.
+The staff also assists in the development of leadership skills for individual students to promote effective leadership, teamwork, and commitment.
 Mentoring for student leaders occurs through the Student Engagement office as well as routine policy and procedure review to ensure that students are enabled to effectively experience the full extent of their contribution to the collective Student Activities Fees.

 Specifically, the office is responsible for scheduling, planning and overseeing student events.
-The Student Engagement office is where students may purchase tickets for both on and off-campus events.
+The Student Engagement office is where students purchase tickets for both on and off-campus events.
 All on-campus events are offered to students for free, while off-campus events are offered at a discounted rate.
 Student Engagement staff guide student leaders who help create, plan and execute the vast majority of events for their fellow students.

 Furthermore, to support the Lasallian tenets of the community, students are encouraged to engage in diverse activities and to enhance their personal growth, in preparation for good citizenship in their communities following graduation.
-The Student Engagement office is located on the 4th floor in the Student Commons and may be reached at 718-862-7247 or studentengagement@manhattan.edu (studentactivities@manhattan.edu)
+The Student Engagement office is located on the 4th floor in the Student Commons and may be reached at studentengagement@manhattan.edu (studentactivities@manhattan.edu)